 When helping someone with Peter Pan syndrome to make major lifestyle changes, there will be push back.
 They are likely going to resist the idea of growing up.
 They will need some tough love but it will be important to also provide encouragement.

 Part of what they may need to explore is what might be keeping them from avoiding responsibilities to begin with.
 Becoming an adult and dealing with greater responsibilities along with real world problems can be terrifying.
 If it is fear that’s holding them back, it would be helpful for them to work through that fear.
-Whatever the underlying issue might be, seeking professional support like counseling can be a great first step to helping the person who just doesn’t want to grow up.
+Whatever the underlying issue might be, seeking professional support can be a great first step to helping the person who just doesn’t want to grow up.

 - University of Granada.
 (2007, May 3).
 Overprotecting parents can lead children to develop ‘Peter Pan Syndrome’.
 ScienceDaily.
 Retrieved June 26, 2021 from www.sciencedaily.com/releases/2007/05/070501112023.htm